jacksonfox/upstandingrobot.com/content/about/index.md

 type: about
 ---

+# About

 Designer, all around web geek.
 UX and design leader at Viget.
 Fond of breakfast burritos.
+Made this site to learn Claude Code and share interesting articles.